ali850608/A-star-with-least-turning/README.md

 # A star with least turning
-A modified a star algorithm for topological map to generate a shortest path considering turning counts.
+A modified a star algorithm for topological map to generate a shortest path considering turning weight.
+It calculates the angle between the current vertex' parent, current vertex, and the next vertex.
+If it is a turn, add an extra g value to that node.
+By doing so, we can get a shortest path considering turning weight.
 ## Usage
 The code requires the external library [boost](https://www.boost.org/).
 If you are using Ubantu, you can install it simply by